 NATIVe – A Journey into Indigenous Cinema invites the Berlinale audience to discover issues, history and stories of the Indigenous film world.
 The special series has been devoted to the cinematic storytelling of Indigenous peoples worldwide since the Berlinale 2013, where every second year NATIVe casts its spotlight on different major regions.

 NATIVe celebrated its premiere with 24 films from Oceania, Australia and North America.
 In 2015, Latin America was the focus, which included 12 feature and 6 short films.
-In 2017, NATIVe will present films from the Arctic whose various cinematic styles, storytelling forms and topics in focus reveal more than just the tip of the iceberg.
+In 2017, NATIVe presented films from the Arctic whose various cinematic styles, storytelling forms and topics in focus reveal more than just the tip of the iceberg.

 The programme of fiction and documentary short and feature films from various production years are selected by curator Maryanne Redpath and an international team of advisors.
 These filmmakers and film experts work within the Indigenous communities and have a great understanding of the production conditions.
 During the Berlinale, the NATIVe advisors will participate in discussions with filmmakers and audiences about backgrounds, subjects and actors of Indigenous Cinema.